iumiCash/iumiCash.github.io/docs/orders/index.md

 # Orders

-An orders represent a payment between customers and vendors.
+An order represents a payment transaction between an end-user and a vendor.
-Use the Orders API to create, retrieve, capture orders.
+Use the Orders API to create and retrieve orders.